Bug Sweeping – Technical Surveillance Counter Measures – TSCM

 The phrase “I have nothing to hide” or “I am not important” might be true in some cases, but it does not address the real problem of eavesdropping or corporate espionage and neither does it acquit or absolve you from your responsibility as a company, government or corporation to protect the data that you have collected and stored.

 Hidden surveillance equipment is very easily available at a low cost for anybody.
-And it can be very small, easy to hide, hence difficult to find or track.
+And it can be very small, easy to hide, and hence difficult to find or track.

 TSCM – Technical Surveillance Counter Measures